leg100/etok/README.md

 Note: only GCS is supported at present.

-Be sure to provide the appropriate credentials to the operator at install time.
-Either provide the path to a file containing a GCP service account key via the `--secret-file` flag, or setup workload identity (see below).
+Be sure to provide the appropriate credentials of a GCP service account to the operator at install time.
+Either [create a secret containing credentials](#credentials), or [setup workload identity](#workload-identity).
 The service account needs the following permissions on the bucket:

 ```
 storage.buckets.get